ShashaankV/multiscalebrainvar/README.md

 Original code written by Benjamin P Cohen (<url>https://github.com/benja-matic</url>).
 Repository generated and maintained by Shashaank Vattikuti.
 Please cite this manuscript if you use the code:

-Multiscale variability in neuronal competition.
-Benjamin P Cohen, Carson C Chow, and Shashaank Vattikuti. 	arXiv: [q-bio.NC]
+<i>Multiscale variability in neuronal competition.
+Benjamin P Cohen, Carson C Chow, and Shashaank Vattikuti. 	arXiv: [q-bio.NC]</i>

 ## Getting Started